 The company behind the Festival of Thrift event has appointed an Executive Director to help expand its role and impact as a year-round champion of sustainable living.

-Emma Whitenstall, pictured at the top and below, has joined the Festival of Thrift Community Interest Company (CiC) to step up its campaigning beyond the award-winning large-scale annual weekend event at Kirkleatham near Redcar and to actively increase partnerships with organisations looking to support more sustainable ways of living.
+Emma Whitenstall, pictured, has joined the Festival of Thrift Community Interest Company (CiC) to step up its campaigning beyond the award-winning large-scale annual weekend event at Kirkleatham near Redcar and to actively increase partnerships with organisations looking to support more sustainable ways of living.

 Following the success of the online versions of Festival of Thrift’s weekend event in September 2020 and its recent Fix-it Fortnight campaign, Emma will also focus on using digital technology to enable the company to evolve further into a year-round operation.

 Having spent the past decade working in the tech sector, building creative digital communities through event production and delivery of business support, Emma also worked with Festival of Thrift’s team to take the event online last year.

 She said: “My digital background certainly came in handy with our first ground-breaking livestreamed digital event in 2020 and my experience and network will also allow me to explore what technology Festival of Thrift can utilise to not only survive but thrive in the ‘new normal’.